 Prenatal testing has now advanced to the point that many birth defects can be detected early enough in the pregnancy to give parents the option of terminating the pregnancy.
 When requisite prenatal testing is not recommended or is not administered or interpreted properly, however, parents may be destined to carry to term a fetus with a high risk of infant mortality, restrictive disabilities, and multiple long-term medical problems.
 If you find yourself facing the challenges and pain that accompany raising a child born with hypoplastic left heart syndrome (HLHS) and there was negligence involving a failure to diagnose the condition prenatally, you may be able to file a lawsuit against your obstetrician, radiologist, ultrasound technician, or healthcare facility for “wrongful birth.”

-As disturbing the phrase “wrongful birth” may be, a successful lawsuit for wrongful birth will provide you with the substantial financial support you need to make your life and the life of your child more manageable and more comfortable.
+As disturbing as the phrase “wrongful birth” might be, a successful lawsuit for wrongful birth will provide you with the substantial financial support you need to make your life and the life of your child more manageable and more comfortable.
 If you live in New Jersey, contacting Nagel Rice LLP may be the smartest move you ever make.
 We are a team of dedicated medical malpractice attorneys with a track record of winning millions of dollars for clients in your situation.
 Call us soon for a free consultation to see if you have a winnable case regarding HLHS.
 Remember: we will not charge you any attorneys’ fees until we win you the compensation you deserve.

 What is hypoplastic left heart syndrome (HLHS)?